-Biden team in Mexico asking for more help stopping irregular migrants
+In Mexico, Biden team asks for more help stopping irregular migration

 Brenda Ochoa, director of the Fray Matias de Cordova human rights center in the southern Mexican city of Tapachula, said National Guard forces had taken up prominent positions along the river separating the country from Guatemala, discouraging passage.
 But she said the show of force could simply prompt migrants and asylum seekers to try their luck in more remote — and more dangerous — areas.

-“They will look for other ways to get in, and take more risks,” she said.
+“They will look for other ways to get in and take more risks,” she said.

 Migrant advocates in other border areas said the security presence did not seem much different this week.
 “We haven’t seen changes up until now; there isn’t an increased presence of officials or the army,” said Rubén Figueroa, an activist with the Mesoamerican Migrant Movement, based in the southeastern city of Palenque.

-Mexican officials have attempted to show they are cracking down on migrant-smuggling, with shows of force and detentions.
+Mexican officials have attempted to show they are cracking down on migrant smuggling, with shows of force and detentions.
 On Friday, authorities stopped 95 migrants without legal papers at the airport in the northern city of Monterrey.
-A day earlier, they discovered three trucks with packed with 329 migrants — including 114 unaccompanied children — in the southern state of Chiapas.
+A day earlier, they discovered three trucks packed with 329 migrants — including 114 unaccompanied children — in the southern state of Chiapas.

-Hundreds of migration agents, soldiers and National Guard paraded through the streets of that state’s capital, Tuxtla Gutiérrez, in what was billed as part of an effort to protect children from exploitation by traffickers.
+Hundreds of migration agents, soldiers and National Guard members paraded through the streets of that state’s capital, Tuxtla Gutiérrez, in what was billed as part of an effort to protect children from exploitation by traffickers.

-Tonatiuh Guillen, the former head of Mexico’s migration system, said he was seeing signs of “a notable effort” to step up detentions in the southern part of the country.
-But in the past few months, he said, that “hasn’t had a significant impact, because the irregular movement [of migrants] involves relatively small groups,” rather than the giant migrant caravans Mexican authorities had halted in 2019 and 2020.
+Tonatiuh Guillén, the former head of Mexico’s migration system, said he was seeing signs of “a notable effort” to step up detentions in the southern part of the country.
+But in the past few months, he said, that “hasn’t had a significant impact because the irregular movement [of migrants] involves relatively small groups,” rather than the giant migrant caravans Mexican authorities had halted in 2019 and 2020.

-Irregular migration dropped sharply after Trump’s showdown with Mexico in June 2019, and remained low during 2020 as the pandemic closed borders and forced people to stay home.
-But recently it’s shot up, due to a combination of factors: Pandemic-induced economic crises, two hurricanes that ravaged Central America, the end of strict coronavirus lockdowns, and a perception that the Biden administration will be more tolerant of migration.
+Irregular migration dropped sharply after Trump’s showdown with Mexico in June 2019 and remained low during 2020 as the pandemic closed borders and forced people to stay home.
+But it’s shot up recently because of a combination of factors: pandemic-induced economic crises, two hurricanes that ravaged Central America, the end of strict coronavirus lockdowns, and a perception that the Biden administration will be more tolerant of migration.

 Biden and his administration have appealed to migrants not to rush to the border.
 “Don’t come over,” Biden told ABC News last week.
 “Don’t leave your town or city or community.”
 But the message appears to have had little effect.